Google’s Performance Max campaigns are a black box, with limited data on where your budget is being spent.

 Let’s get started!

-In this way, we can detect the winning and losing landing pages.
-Later, you can use this data to exclude these losing landing pages from the campaigns or create a specific campaign for the winning ones to have more budget.
+Later, you can use this data to exclude these losing landing pages from your campaigns or create a specific campaign for the winning ones to have more budget.

-Sign in to your Google Ads account.
+Step 1: Visit Google Ads > Reports > Create Custom Report Sign in to your Google Ads account.
 Click on ‘Reports’ in the upper right corner.
 Select ‘Custom’ under ‘Report types.’.
 Click the blue ‘+’ button to create a new custom report.

-Name the report as: “PMax Landing Page.”
+Step 2: Name the report & choose dimensions and metrics Name the report as: “PMax Landing Page.”
 From the right side of the screen, start adding the following rows & columns to the table.

 Rows: